mlstudios-ai/mlstudios-ai/README.md

 It is still under development.
 I have a few of my research projects that yet to migrate here.
 Some of them are private due to strict policies.

-My plan is to host it so you can see it in action live.
+My plan is to some of them live where possible.

 mlstudios.ai (coming soon)